Sen. Birch Bayh, author of Title IX law, dies at age 91

+Former U.S. Sen. Birch Bayh's work to pass the landmark Title IX law solidified his legacy.
+He wrote and was the lead sponsor of the 1972 law, which prohibits gender discrimination in education.

-INDIANAPOLIS (AP) — Former U.S. Sen. Birch Bayh, who championed the federal law banning discrimination against women in college admissions and sports, died at his home Thursday at age 91.
+INDIANAPOLIS (AP) — Former U.S. Sen. Birch Bayh, who championed the Title IX federal law banning discrimination against women in college admissions and sports, died at his home Thursday at age 91.

 Bayh was surrounded by family at his home in Easton, Maryland, when he died shortly after midnight from pneumonia, his family said in a statement.
 His son, Evan, followed him into politics and became Indiana’s governor and a senator.